aragorn2101/PhD_Comics_downloader/README.md

 Python script was a great pleasure as it was a very enjoyable way to procrastinate.

-The script has only been tested successfully on Linux systems, as it has been developed on one of them.
+The script has only been tested successfully on Linux distributions, as it has been developed on one of them.
 So, Windows users out there, if you find a way to make it work, just create an issue here and tell us how to make it work.